hollowdll/ER-diagram-generator/README.md

 This project is a cross-platform desktop application made with electron framework and TypeScript.

+This app is designed to be used as a tool for developers.

+Main use cases:
+- Create entity relationship diagrams as code ([in JSON format](#json-file-structure))
+- Design entity relationship diagrams
+- Design the structure of your database
+- Visualize and design entities

 > **Note**
 >
 > Development focuses on Windows systems.
 Therefore the application might function differently on MacOS and Linux.

+**Current version is 0.3.3**

 # Tools and tech
 - Electron framework